As good as it is, the NVIDIA Nvidia Shield still runs into issues, usually centered on display issues where it won’t turn on.

 That warranty would drop to 3 months if you purchased your Shield as a refurbished product.

 NVIDIA will likely send you a new Shield.
-Especially if your Shield is not working due to a hardware defect or because a software update bricked the unit.
+Especially if your Shield is not working due to a hardware defect or a software update bricked the unit.

 Remember, it is always good advice to hold on to your receipt or e-mail that contains the proof of purchase and your purchase date.
 If you are replacing your Shield due to a defect, you must prove that the device remains under warranty.